reeshabhkumarranjan/Null-to-Optional-Eclipse-Plugin/README.md

 This prototype refactoring plug-in for [Eclipse](http://eclipse.org) represents ongoing work in developing an automated refactoring tool that would assist developers in optimizing their Java 8 code.

 ## Usage
+![Using](https://i.imgur.com/j7Tjczz.png)
-The user can easily initiate a refactoring by right-clicking on a project, source folder or .jar, package, compilation unit, type, field or method element inside the Package Explorer view.
+The user can initiate a refactoring by right-clicking on a project, source folder or .jar, package, compilation unit, type, field or method element inside the Package Explorer view.
 Mouse over 'Refactor' and then left-click on 'Convert Null To Optional' to run the plugin.
-![Using](https://i.imgur.com/j7Tjczz.png)

 ### Installation for Usage